MMcM/parallel-ascii-kbd/README.md

 This PCB is used on 78SD12-6, a terminal for the AM International AMText word processor.
 But many of the key legends do not match the character sent.
 This could be because it is used elsewhere or just due to the encoder chip.

-Has an 20-pin edge connector.
+Has a 20-pin edge connector.

 ### Connections ###